Medicaid and Medicare Fraud

 How Medicaid / Medicare Scammers Operate

-In financial abuse cases involving Medicaid or Medicare, a nursing home or a care center for the elderly will request reimbursement from the insurance providers for services that they have not performed, or have performed improperly or incompletely.
+In financial abuse cases involving Medicaid or Medicare, nursing home or a care center for the elderly will request reimbursement from the insurance providers for services that they have not performed or have performed improperly or incompletely.
 Often, doctors, nurses, and home administrators can steal millions this way, relying on their elderly patients not to follow up or to question the bills to their providers.

 In another, similar, scheme scenario, doctors and administrators will overmedicate patients, prescribing antipsychotics and other unnecessary drugs, usually with a calming or sleeping agent, to sedate patients unnecessarily.
 This is done solely so that staff members do not have to deal with the senior citizens as much, San Francisco financial elder abuse lawyers say.

 But this type of financial elder abuse doubly threatens older Californians as victims.
 Those who are targeted individuals are not receiving proper medical care, even though they are paying for it through their insurance provider.
 And any other person who relies on government-funded programs like Medicaid and Medicare is being cheated out of funds that they so desperately need to cover medical expenses.

 Contact a San Francisco Financial Elder Abuse Attorney Today